CallumHemsley/GRP-08/meetings.md

 title: Meeting Diary
 layout: post
 ---
+## 2018.12.2

+* decide to change the game mechanism again:
+	* collections are the scrolls
+	* they could see the photo of Tianyi pavilion in the game

+* visit mode has several changes
+	* it can not unlock all the scrolls(collections)
+	* firstly, the user choose which building to visit
+	* secondly, introduction of the buidling， scrolls of the building, photos could be choosen.
+Those items are shown as labelled-lists.

+* Tuesday night each one of us should finish our own part.
+Before Wednesday's meeting we should use latex to combine our work together
 ## 2018.11.21
 What we need do in next week:
    * Generate out database of App